daanklijn/lmnc-envelope-generator/README.md

 # lmnc-envelope-generator

+⚠️ THIS PCB HAS NOT BEEN TESTED AND VERIFIED YET ⚠️

 PCB design for a dual LMNC envelope generator eurorack module.
 Schematic is based on [the one used by LMNC](https://www.lookmumnocomputer.com/projects#/simple-envelope-generator).
 The only difference is that I am using 100k potentiometers and a 10uF cap.